 Restrictive- This condition occurs when the muscles of the chest cavity are not able to expand wide enough to allow for normal air flow.

 Obstructive- Many times there can be obstructions, whether foreign or of the body, that can cause decreased air flow.
-This can cause problems with air flow out of the lungs and effect breathing.
+This can cause problems with air flow out of the lungs and affect breathing.

 Pulmonary function tests are performed to determine which of these conditions you may be suffering from and the causes of the condition.
 To determine the condition, causes and the range of pulmonary function, there are many different metrics that are measured during a pulmonary function test.